krutikshah24/CMS.API/README.md

 ### Run the Angular Frontend

-1. **Navigate to the Angular Project Directory**:
+1. **Navigate to the Angular Project Repository**:
-   - Open a new terminal and navigate to the `angular-client` directory.
+   - Open a new terminal and navigate to the `CMS.UI` Repository.

 2. **Start the Angular Application**:
    - Run the Angular frontend with the following command: